 After Pyeloplasty Surgery

 Laparoscopic Pyeloplasty Recovery TimeI spent the night in a hospital room.
 In a ward where there were many other kidney patients.
-Some who had surgery for cancer and some who were going through a transplant.
-If you are not in a hospital today or any day, that is another excellent reason to celebrate, no matter how much of a jerk your boss is.
+Some had surgery for cancer and some were going through a kidney transplant.
+If you are not in a hospital today or any day, that is another excellent reason to celebrate, no matter how much of a jerk your boss is, or how much you hate your job.
 The moaning and groaning of many patients were disturbing, besides my pain.
 Oxycontin, a narcotic, reduced the pain, but it quickly wore off.
 By midnight, 12 hours after the surgery, I was in intense pain.
 I am not telling you this for you to not have the surgery.
 Instead, you should know now what options you might have to reduce your pain.
-And, if you can start living a healthier life today, as well as monitor your blood test results, do it.
+And, if you can start living a healthier life today by working towards some achievable fitness goals, as well as monitor your blood test results, do it.
 You never want to go through this agony.

 The Week After Pyeloplasty Surgery

 Four Days LaterApril 5th – Finally, the blood in the urine stops.
 That was a great relief, but the pain and tenderness do not.
 Nevertheless, I am feeling a little bit better.
-Ankles and hands are still a bit swollen, and left knee still hurts, so I can only hobble around.
+My ankles and hands are still a bit swollen, and my left knee still hurts, so I can only hobble around.
 If you are mobile today, put on your running shoes and celebrate!

 5th dayFriday, April 6th – swelling in hands is gone.
-Urination still hurting.
-But the tenderness of incision getting a little better.
+My urination still hurts, but the tenderness of the incision is getting a little better.
 Finally, I took off my t-shirt and saw all of the bloodstains on my stomach.
 We are only flesh and blood, flesh, and blood.
 Very sobering.
 Another bowel movement allowed me to eat more regular but bland food.
 Friday night, I got dressed and felt a bit philosophical.
-Voice was still sore from the tubes they put down your throat for breathing during the operation.
+My voice was still sore from the tubes they put down your throat for breathing during the operation.

-Sunday the 7th dayApril 8th – I still cannot lift anything that weighs than 10 pounds.
-Still waking up multiple times in the evening.
-But can lie down a bit more at night.
-So got my first sleep of a couple of hours.
+Sunday the 7th dayApril 8th – I still cannot lift anything that weighs more than 10 pounds.
+I still wake up multiple times in the evening.
+But I can lie down a bit more at night.
+So I got my first sleep of a couple of hours.
 But, felt good enough to walk outside for 15 minutes.
 That was refreshing.
+If you’re not confined to a hospital room, time to start dancing, or at least walking.
+In your office and think that the business just cannot get by without you?
+Think again.
+Never sacrifice your health for business.
+As I have learned the hard way, time is tissue.
+And sometimes you cannot repair damage to your body.
+So, if you have the mobility now, use it, get out for at least 20 to 30 minutes a day, and walk.
+Of course you have many other options for cardio, such as:

 Kidney Pain After Pyeloplasty OpI did not experience kidney pain after pyeloplasty.
 My pain was from the area of the incision, and the discomfort of the stent.
 But as far as kidney pain, I could not tell if I was feeling any pain.
 Of course, it could be because, in my case, I have very little left of my left kidney, most of it was lost because of the UPJ obstruction.
 And even while my left kidney was deteriorating, I did not have pain.